How to Start a Finance YouTube Channel (Without Showing Your Face) · Stitchr[Stitchr](/ "Home")

 The risk: finance content that's generic or inaccurate gets flagged, ignored, or demonetized.
 The niche rewards depth.
 This guide is built around producing finance content that's actually worth watching, not just content that technically qualifies as finance.

-#Step 1: Pick a Specific Finance Sub-Niche
+[\#](#content-step-1-pick-a-specific-finance-sub-niche "Permalink")Step 1: Pick a Specific Finance Sub-Niche

 "Finance channel" is not a channel concept.
 It's a category.
 You need a specific enough niche that a viewer can tell within 10 seconds of landing on your channel page whether you're for them.